lucastoro/denoiser/README.md

 enabled).
 By default the denoiser will use all CPU cores available, you can change this behavior via the `--job` option ("a la make").

-To speed up things a little in this implementation there is a "filtering" step executed before everything else that may be used to skip lines that can be considered non useful prior to processing, it may apply to headers or known non relevant content.
-The filters are applied in the same way as the "normalizers" with the only difference being that while normalizers would cause the algorithm to ignore only the matching part of the string, the filter would discard the whole line.

 ## Building
 This is a pretty standard [CMake](https://cmake.org) project, as usual the pattern is
 ```